Erich Muhsfeldt

 Erich Mußfeldt also spelled Erich Muhsfeldt (18 February 1913 – 24 January 1948) was a German war criminal.

-He served as an SS NCO in three extermination camps during World War II in German occupied Poland and Germany: Auschwitz, Majdanek and Flossenbürg.
+Muhsfeldt served as an SS NCO in three extermination camps during World War II in German occupied Poland and Germany: Auschwitz, Majdanek and Flossenbürg.
 After the war, he was tried for war crimes by the U.S. military, found guilty of committing atrocities in Flossenbürg concentration camp, and sentenced to life in prison.
 However, Muhsfeldt was then extradited to Poland, where the full extent of his war crimes was revealed due to new evidence.
 He was retried by the Supreme National Tribunal at the Auschwitz Trial in Kraków, and found guilty of crimes against humanity.
 Muhsfeldt was sentenced to death by hanging in December 1947, and executed on 24 January 1948.

 Pre-war and personal life

 Erich Muhsfeldt was born on 18 February 1913 in Berkenbrück, Brandenburg, Germany.
 His father worked as a labourer at the State Water Administration in Fürstenwalde.
 In 1927, Muhsfeldt completed 8 classes of elementary school, and three years later he gained the profession of a baker, in which he worked for 2 years as a journeyman.

 At the time of his service in the SS-Totenkopfverbände he was reportedly married with two children.
 The fate of his wife is unclear.
-According to Miklós Nyiszli, his wife was killed in an air raid, and his son sent to the Russian front.
+According to Miklós Nyiszli, his wife was killed in an air raid, and his son sent to the Eastern front.

-SS-career
+SS career

 Originally Muhsfeldt served with the German SS-Sonderkommando at Auschwitz I in 1940.
 He was transferred to the work/extermination camp at Majdanek on 15 November 1941.
 He was present at the final mass shooting of the camp's remaining Jewish inmates known as the Operation Harvest Festival or "Erntefest, the largest single-day, single-camp massacre of the Holocaust, totalling 43,000 in three nearby locations.

 Muhsfeldt testified of the incident before the Polish Court in Kraków in 1947:

+According to testimony at the Majdanek trials at one "selection" at KZ Majdanek a female KZ inmate scratched Muhsfeldt's face asking why she had to die; Muhsfeldt ordered her to be bound and thrown alive into a Crematorium.
 When the Majdanek camp was liquidated, Muhsfeldt was transferred back to Auschwitz, where he then served as supervising SS officer of the Jewish Sonderkommando in Crematorium II and III in Auschwitz II (Birkenau).